 Tuesday: Vegetable Lo Mein Noodles with chicken and garden vegetables and a side of potstickers.
 This is simply the noodle version of fried rice.
 It’s a great way to use up leftover pasta and extra garden veggies.
 Simply cut your vegetables into thin strips so they’ll incorporate into your noodles better.
 I’m planning on using onions, mushrooms, summer squash, and green beans along with chicken marinated in soy sauce.

 Wednesday: Hawaiian Pork Bowl.
 This is not another one of my “Bun” bowls.
 It’s simply a Hawaii inspired rice bowl.
 I’m going to marinate a butterflied pork tenderloin for 1 hour in sweet tea made with 1 cup boiling water, 2 Irish breakfast tea bags, and 1/4 cup sugar.
 I’m going to grill it along with wedges of red onion and fresh pineapple.
 Assemble bowls over white rice: pork, onion, pineapple, diced avocado, bacon, and jalapeno.
 Serve with a dressing made from lime juice, olive oil, cilantro, salt, and pepper alongside fresh lime wedges and soy sauce.
-Here’s a picture of my inspiration.
+Here’s a link to my version and here’s a picture of my inspiration.

 Thursday: Sausage burgers on pretzel buns with cucumber/tomato salad, and fries.
 Hopefully we will have used up the zucchini on Monday and can have potato french fries today.
 Otherwise you may be hearing about how we made zucchini chips today.